rinalds98/artful-visions/README.md

 Features
 =

-The website Artful Visions is a simple website that allows the user to purchase photos and lightroom presets..
+The website Artful Visions is a simple website that allows the user to purchase photos and Lightroom presets.
 Even though it looks very simple on the outside there are a lot of things working in the background so the user can have a pleasant experience while using the website.

 - ## **Home Page**
-    - When the user first accesses the website they are greeted with a simple homepage design with a background image of the photograher.
+    - When the user first accesses the website they are greeted with a simple homepage design with a background image of the photographer.
 The name of the photography store and a call to action to browse photography products.
-There is also a Nav bar to access different parts of the website such as shop, about and FAQ.
+There is also a Nav bar to access different parts of the website such as shop, about, and FAQ.
 There is a 'My Accounts' button that has Log-In/Log-Out/Register buttons depending on the user's status.
-Finally there is a shopping cart that dynamically updates as a user adds items to the shopping cart.
+Finally, there is a shopping cart that dynamically updates as a user adds items to the shopping cart.
         - ![Homepage](/media/homepage.png)

 - ## **Product Section**